Two Private Islands Home To The Ruins Of Wallis Simpson’s Royal Hideaway, Now Up For Auction

 The ruins of Prince Edward and Wallis Simpson's romantic hideaway named 'The Nest' still sit on the island

-When people talk of private islands, you tend to imagine luxurious Caribbean resorts, or rural rocky outcrops off the coasts of Scotland and Wales.
-While the concept of a private island sounds appealing, the prospect of living slap-bang in the middle of nowhere, and needing to charter a boat (or helicopter) just to pick up groceries, sounds less glamorous in reality.
-Offering the best of both worlds, these two new private islands on the River Thames combine the charm and seclusion of a Swallows and Amazons-esque world with access to civilisation.
+Talk of private islands tends to conjure up images of tropical paradises and rural rocky outcrops.
+While the concept of a private island sounds appealing in a storybook, the prospect of living slap-bang in the middle of nowhere, and needing to charter a boat (or helicopter) just to pick up some groceries, sounds less glamorous in reality.
+Offering the best of both worlds, these two private islands on the River Thames combine the charm and seclusion of a Swallows and Amazons-esque world with that oh-so-handy access to civilisation.

 The Grounds

-Holm and Hollyhock Islands (which sounds like something straight out of an Enid Blyton book) sit on the River Thames in Wraysbury, Berkshire.
-With a five-bedroom home on Holm, this larger island spans 2.5 acres of The Thames, including 1,200 ft of panoramic river views, a gated driveway and bridge.
-Equipped with wrap-around balconies and an open-plan design, the extensive grounds attached to the house include an acre of ancient woodland.
-While this woodland provides a habitat for local wildlife such as deer, woodpeckers and parakeets, the other side of the house offers a large open garden fit for entertaining.
+Sounding like something straight out of an Enid Blyton book, Holm and Hollyhock Islands are perched on the River Thames in Wraysbury, Berkshire.
+With a five-bedroom home on Holm, this larger island spans 2.5 acres and offers up 1,200 ft of panoramic river views.
+Accessed via a gated driveway and a bridge, this property is equipped with wrap-around balconies and an open-plan design.
+Out back, deer, woodpeckers and parakeets can be spotted in the ancient acre of woodland, while a large garden fit for entertaining sits on the other side.

 While they’re now downsizing, they are excited to pass the islands onto the next owner.
 ‘We hope they’ll feel just as inspired as we have been by this magical setting and embrace the freedom to create their own haven here.
 It truly is a once-in-a-lifetime opportunity.’